 Credit card reward schemes

-Credit card reward schemes are mostly a glitzy gimmick unless you're a really big spender, since rewards cards nearly always charge hefty annual fees.
-According to the Canstar research we tapped in May 2014, credit card reward programs deliver little or nothing to consumers who spend less than $18,000 a year.
-At that spending level – the average for Australians – card fees would likely nullify any gains.
+Credit card reward schemes are mostly a gimmick unless you're a big spender, since rewards cards nearly always charge hefty annual fees and high interest rates.
+Credit card reward programs deliver little or nothing to consumers who don't spend generously via their credit cards.

-A CHOICE investigation of 63 reward credit cards found that consumers would need to spend at least $2000 a month to get any return, while those who spent $1000 a month or less would pay more in annual fees than they get back in rewards.
+A CHOICE investigation of 63 rewards credit cards found that consumers would need to spend at least $2000 a month to get any return, while those who spent $1000 a month or less would pay more in annual fees than they got back in rewards.

-- Annual fees: Look for cards with no annual fee and one that offers interest-free days on purchases.
+- Annual fees: Look for cards with no annual fee and one that offers a generous number of interest-free days on purchases.

 - Number of interest-free days: You should have at least 14-25 days after the statement to clear your bill, thereby giving a maximum of 44-55 interest-free days on purchases.